zegkljan/pymdptestbed/README.md

     $ python3 -m mdp_testbed -h

-to get further info on how you can this app.
+to get further info on how you can run this app.

 Requirements
 ------------